robertpettis/pywrangling/README.md

+NOTE: The code has grown much faster than the readme.
+Please be patient while I update the readme to reflect the current state of the code.

 # Python Functions

 This repository contains a collection of Python functions designed to simplify common data wrangling tasks.
 These include renaming columns, moving columns, and replacing values in a DataFrame based on certain conditions...